 For a $20 processing fee, fourth and fifth graders can ski free at 30 ski resorts in Michigan (three passes per resort), courtesy of the Cold Is Cool Ski & Ride Passport Program.
 Participating resorts include Boyne Mountain and Boyne Highlands.
 A paying adult must accompany the passport holder.
 Pick up an application at a Michigan Snowsports Industries Association ski shop, or apply online at GoSkiMichigan.com.

 Michigan Ski Hotel Pick: Boyne Highlands Resort

 Kids Ski Free in Pennsylvania

 The Pennsylvania Ski Areas Association is allowing fourth and fifth graders to ski free at Camelback Ski Area, Blue Mountain Ski Resort, Jack Frost Mountain and 16 other resorts across the state.
-Snowpasses cost $35 to $40 per child ($35 if payment is received by Dec.
-1, 2017; $40 if received after), and provide kids one full-day pass to each of the resorts.
+Snowpasses are $40 and provide kids one full-day pass to each of the resorts.
 To sign up, go to SkiPA.com.

 Pennsylvania Ski Hotel Pick: Camelback Lodge & Indoor Waterpark

 Utah has 15 ski resorts, and fifth and sixth grade kids ski free at all of them after a $45 processing fee is paid.
 The promotion includes three free passes per resort for fifth graders, and one free pass per resort for sixth graders, as well as discounts on snowboard rentals, lessons, refreshments and more!
 Apply at Ski Utah.